bobheadxi/bobheadxi.github.io/_posts/2018-2-1-object-casting-in-javascript.md

 star: false
 category: blog
 author: robert
-description: a simple take on datatypes in Javascript
+description: a simple take on polymorphic classes for object casting in Javascript
 ---

 Despite my last blog post from way back in 2017, I have not learned any lessons regarding ground beef and continue to eat it on a daily basis.
 Though I suppose I have changed slightly - I eat more ground pork now, for no real reason other than to make this beauty every day: